sinticbolivia/JSTableModel/README.md

 You can place info into table and serialize table data based on user entries.

 # Usage Mode
+The javascript class required jQuery, It was built using jQuery 2.x, i think it can works with old versions as well (not tested).

 ```
 <div id="table-home"></div>
 <script>